-One of the last things you want on the day, is to ride a few kilometres and encounter a mechanical problem; which either slows you down – or worse – ends your ride altogether!
+One of the last things you want on event day is to ride a few kilometres and encounter a mechanical.
+This could either slow you down – or even worse – end your ride altogether!
 Especially if it’s something that could have been easily avoided in the first place.

-Don’t forget to check your shoes too!
+Don’t forget to flip your cycling shoes over and check them as well!
 Worn cleats can make clipping in difficult or, worse, cause you to unclip unnecessarily.
-It us best to change them at least a week or two beforehand, so that you become familiar with the feeling of fresh cleats.
+It us best to change them at least a week or two before the Classic so you are familiar with the feeling of fresh cleats.

 “Shimano components are engineered to work together as a system,” a company rep told us.
 “While alternatives might exist – we insist on asking your local bike shop to use Shimano Original Parts.
 The result is optimal performance and longevity from your components; and that they function together the way they were designed to.”